gdlzambiazzi/Raidiam/README.md

 | username | email          | password  | title           | summary        | content                | tags      |
 | user1    | user1@mail.com | password1 | My 1st article! | brief article  | bla bla bla bla bla... | laserTag1 |

+3. Automate, using the framework or language you feel most comfortable with, the test case that you consider the most important from each critical flow

+*Answer:*
+I wrote the test cases using BDD and a Cucumber library on Cypress.
+The e2e tests are under /tests/integration/*.feature
+The steps are described in /step_definitions
+Each page tested is presented in /pages.
+I'm using the **Page Objects** pattern in the pages, listing all the page elements as objects.
+It facilitates reading the methods.
+It also provides better reusability and maintainability.

 # **Task 3:**
 ### **Important:** the original Open Weather API asked on the task is NOT free (https://openweathermap.org/api/one-call-3).
 It requires a subscription.